 Engineering demands creative minds, lots of imagination and great problem-solving skills.
 After all, bridges and race cars can’t design and build themselves, can they?
 That’s why our engineering courses include new creative challenges every week, which help students become familiar with interesting engineering concepts and develop important STEM (science, technology, engineering and math) skills along the way.
-From building LEGO® machines to designing structurally accurate models of bridges with K'NEX® pieces, we have plenty of cool projects that will encourage elementary and middle school-aged kids to challenge themselves and have fun on their way to becoming tomorrow's engineers, mechanics and architects.
+Whether it's building a working LEGO® machine or designing a structurally sound bridge using K'NEX® pieces, our seriously cool projects help turn elementary and middle school-aged kids into tomorrow's engineers, architects and mechanics.

-The Right Way to Build Strong STEM Skills
+A Great Way to Develop Strong STEM Skills

 What Sylvan can offer: